Trial of Michael Flynn: Pardon

 Flynn received a pardon from President Donald Trump on November 25, 2020.
 On December 8, 2020, Judge Sullivan dismissed the case as moot, although he suggested that he might have denied the DOJ's original motion had Trump not pardoned Flynn.

+In March 2026, the DOJ reached a settlement with Flynn over a wrongful prosecution lawsuit related to his prosecution in this case.
+The settlement was reported to be for $1.2 million.